isomerpages/moe-canberrapri/_canberra-experience-plus/Co Curricular Activities (CCA)/Concert Band.md

 </tbody>
 </table>
 <p>Since its inception in 2010, the CPS Concert Band has been involved in
-various school performances such as our School Musicals, Open House, National Day Observance Ceremony and Annual Awards Day.
+Biannual Singapore Youth Festival and various school performances such as Musicals, National Day Observance Ceremony and Annual Awards Day.
 The Band Studio, which was officially opened on 22 May 2015, provides a conducive environment for our young musicians to develop their love for music and discover their talents within.</p>
 <p>Together with our nurturing teachers and instructors, we welcome all students
 to join us.
 No prior music background is required, just the love for music and the perseverance to learn a new instrument.
 Come and join us, and discover your passion for making music!</p>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC01220.jpg">
 </div>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Concert_pic_2.jpg">
 </div>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Concert_pic_1.jpg">
 </div>
+<p></p>
 <p></p>